openziti/ziti-doc/docfx_project/ziti/manage/edge-router.md

 ## Configuration

-The Ziti Edge Router is configured using a [yaml](https://yaml.org/) file.
+The Edge Router is configured using a [yaml](https://yaml.org/) file.
 An example configuration file can be found [here](~/ziti/manage/sample-edge-router-config.yaml).
 Each section is annotated and should provide enough information to modify a given setting.
 Most of the fields are straight-forward.